Template and InstanceType Management

 -

-Click the Save button, followed by the Apply button.
+Click the Save button, you will see a green Saved prompt, then follow that by clicking the Apply button.

 -

-Now click on the Virtualization → Catalog menu on the left, select the Template catalog option.
-You should see your created template available as a tile with all the others.
+Now click on the Catalog item on the left-side menu, select the Template catalog option, followed by User templates.
+You should see your created template available as a tile.

 -